Professional Indemnity Insurance NZ

 ⚠️ Claims Impact on Future Premiums

-Making a claim will likely affect your future insurance premiums.
-Expect premium increases of 25-50% at renewal, even if the claim is successfully defended.
-Some insurers offer "claims forgiveness" for first-time claims under certain circumstances.
-Multiple claims may make it difficult to obtain coverage or result in substantially higher premiums.
+Making a claim will likely affect future premiums at renewal, even if the claim is successfully defended.
+Some insurers offer "claims forgiveness" for first-time matters under certain circumstances.
+Multiple claims may make it difficult to obtain coverage on the open market and a broker may need to seek a specialist insurer.

 Frequently Asked Questions